wlandau/workflowHelper/example/README.md

 )
 ```

-Each dataset will be analyzed with both a `lm` method and a `glm` method, so there will be six analyses in all.
+These methods just run regressions with `lm` and `glm`, respectively.
+Each dataset will be analyzed with both methods, so there will be six analyses in all.
 Since I'm iterating over datasets, the `__DATASET__` placeholder just stands for the RDS file containing my data (for example, `poisson.rds`).

 Next, I specify the summary statistics I want for each analysis of each dataset.